Update: March 30, 2026

 Under the name E.GSELL (21 cm x 4 cm) in capital letters there are three dates: 1866, 1871 and 187?:

-Émile Gsell (1838-1879) was born at the same time as photography (1839).
-During his first steps in Angkor in 1866, a quarter of a century passed.
-Processes have evolved, but it is not yet the era of the Smartphone!
-The technique remains restrictive.
-Among the constraints are the size and weight of the shooting and developing equipment, glass plates, photographic paper and chemicals, to which must be added the high temperature and hygrometry of Cambodia for processing prints, or the long distances to be covered by boat, on foot and by ox-cart.
-Such a cart can be seen on the left of the image opposite.
+Émile Gsell (1838–1879) was born at the same time as photography itself (1839).
+When he first set foot in Angkor in 1866, a quarter of a century had already passed.
+The processes had evolved, but this was certainly not the smartphone era!
+The technique was still demanding.
+Among the constraints were the size and weight of the camera and developing equipment, the glass plates, photographic paper, and chemicals—plus Cambodia’s high temperature and humidity, which complicated print processing, and finally the long distances that had to be covered by boat, on foot, and in ox carts.
+One such cart can be seen to the left in the adjoining photograph.

-On August 13, 2020, I discovered on one of Émile Gsell's photographs, taken in Angkor Wat, a stunning detail: his mobile photo development laboratory with a character in front!
-At first glance I don't think it could be Émile Gsell since he is supposed to take the pictures.
-But by enlarging the image and inspecting his position and clothing, I am able to see it again.
-He is wearing white pants and a grey looking jacket, as in the photograph of the archaeologists (above).
-His leg position is not that of a Khmer.
-I deduce from this that he operated as in the archaeologists' photograph: he prepared his camera, set himself up and asked an assistant to trigger the shot.
-This hypothesis was validated by a synchronicity on August 14, 2020 at 5:22 p.m., Cambodian time.
+On August 13, 2020, while examining one of Émile Gsell’s photographs taken at Angkor Wat in 1866, I noticed a stunning detail: a portable darkroom with a person standing in front of it!
+At first, I assumed it could not be Gsell himself, since he is supposed to be the one taking the photograph.
+But after enlarging the image and studying his posture and clothing, I changed my mind.
+He is wearing white trousers and what appears to be a gray jacket, just like in the photograph of the archaeologists (see above).
+His stance is not that of a Khmer man.
+I concluded that he worked in the same way as for the archaeological image: he prepared his camera, staged himself in the shot, then asked an assistant to remove the lens cap, count a certain number of seconds, and replace it.
+This hypothesis was confirmed by a striking synchronicity on August 14, 2020, at 5:22 p.m., Cambodia time.

 A century and a half elapsed between these two shots (1873 ? - 2020).
 The naga balustrades were restored, some palm trees died, others grew, a wooden staircase was installed over the stone one... Émile Gsell remains alive through his work and the synchronicities!